Swaeg/swaeg-regger/README.md

 ## FAQ

-* The app is not working!
-I can't register my name or email!
+* The app is not working!?
+I can't register my name or email?!

-Make sure our web server is configured correctly.
+Make sure your web server is configured correctly.
 More info http://silex.sensiolabs.org/doc/web_servers.html